alexhickey09/cs326-final-chi/docs/milestone3.md

 Database:
 * We used a mongodb cluster.
-* The database has 4 collections: contact, food, requests, and users.
+* The database has 5 collections: contact, food, requests, selection, and users.
 * Contact:
     * Stores the contact information for the Dining Commons.
     * Format: Name, Email, Phone